 Best Lures, Bait & Tackle to catch Dolphinfish

-Dolphinfish prefer live bait, including squid or ballyhoo, but will just as readily take artificial lures.
+Dolphinfish prefer live bait, including squid or ballyhoo.
 Other baits used to catch Dolphinfish include mullet, strip bait and other types of fish cut up into chunks.
+Dolphinfish will readily take artificial lures including jigs and bucktails.

 The following are fishing lures, bait and tackle that can be used to catch Dolphinfish: